Wishmaster01/slate/source/includes/_resourcedefns.md

 The total width, in bits, of this memory device, including any check or error-correction bits.
 If there are no error-correction bits, this value should be equal to Data Width.
 If the width is unknown, the field is set to null.

 ## HpSecureBoot

+SecureBoot is available on Gen9 and later servers.

 **Properties**

 > **Resource Instances of this Type**: